rdlauer/articles/nativescript/devday-2017-sidekick/post.md

 > [Check out this article](https://www.nativescript.org/blog/nativescript-marketplace---discover-high-quality-plugins-templates-and-tools) that dives deeper into what the marketplace provides.

-## What's Next from Sidekick

-NativeScript Sidekick is a critical component of the NativeScript ecosystem.
-Soon we will be releasing support for [Webpack](https://docs.nativescript.org/best-practices/bundling-with-webpack) in cloud builds to make your apps start faster with a smaller package size.
-We will also be taking the "public beta" label off and releasing Sidekick 1.0 later this month (along with some great new features).
+## Ready to Try Sidekick?

-Thanks for all of your support and, if you haven't already, [grab your own free copy of NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick) - it works equally well on Windows, Mac, and Linux.
+If you haven't tried NativeScript Sidekick yet, [grab your own free copy today](https://www.nativescript.org/nativescript-sidekick) - it works equally well on Windows, Mac, and Linux.